oshelot/chrono-lab/README.md

 - Docker + Docker Compose v2
 - (Optional) NVIDIA GPU if you want DCGM metrics
+- (Optional) Ollama - If you want to generate load against a **local LLM**, you can install [Ollama](https://ollama.com/).
+Your `app/` and `loadgen.py` can then be configured to send traffic through a local Ollama instead of a remote API (as done here).
+Phoenix will ingest those traces the same way.

 ---

+## Phoenix & LLM Observability

+This lab uses **Phoenix** as the deep-dive UI for LLM observability.

+- We currently focus on **Prompt/Response traces**: each LLM call is captured as a span with input/output details, visible in Phoenix.
+- Grafana panels include **exemplar links** (trace IDs) that let you jump directly into Phoenix for detailed trace inspection.
+- Phoenix also supports **LLM evaluation metrics** (toxicity, helpfulness, correctness) and **model comparison/regression testing**, but those are not enabled in this lab.

 ## Start the stack

 ```bash